Politics of El Salvador: Executive branch

 El Salvador elects its head of state, the President of El Salvador, directly through a fixed-date general election whose winner is decided by absolute majority.
 If an absolute majority is not achieved by any candidate in the first round of a presidential election, then a run-off pool election is conducted 30 days later between the two candidates who obtained the most votes in the first round.
 The president serves a five-year term.
 He is barred from immediately succeeding himself, though previously elected presidents may run for a second, non-consecutive term.

-In September 2021, El Salvador's Supreme Court decided to allow President Nayib Bukele to run for a second term in 2024, despite the constitution prohibits the president to serve two consecutive terms in office.
-The decision was organized by judges appointed to the court by President Bukele.
+In September 2021, El Salvador's Supreme Court decided to allow President Nayib Bukele to run for a second term in the 2024 presidential election, despite the Constitution prohibiting the president from serving two consecutive terms in office.
+The decision was made by judges appointed to the court by President Bukele.
+On 1 June 2024, President Nayib Bukele was sworn in for the second five-year term.

 Legislative branch

-Salvadorans also elect a single-chamber, unicameral national legislature, the Legislative Assembly of El Salvador, of 84 members (deputies) elected by closed-list proportional representation for three-year terms, with the possibility of immediate re-election.
-20 of the 84 seats in the Legislative Assembly are elected on the basis of a single national constituency.
-The remaining 64 are elected in 14 multi-member constituencies (corresponding to El Salvador's 14 departments).
-They range from 3-16 seats each according to departmental population size.
+Salvadorans also elect a single-chamber, unicameral national legislature, the Legislative Assembly of El Salvador, of 60 members (deputies) elected by open-list proportional representation for three-year terms, with the possibility of immediate re-election.